- Deaf or hard of hearing people

 We aim to make our venue and programme as accessible as possible.

 This page details some of our facilities.
-If you do have any other access requirements please call us on 020 7478 0100 or email Julie, our Customer Service Manager, before your visit so we can make sure it as enjoyable as we can.
+If you do have any other access requirements please call us on 020 7478 0100 or email Julie, our Operations Manager, before your visit so we can make sure it as enjoyable as we can.

 Our building is normally open from Monday to Saturday, 9am to 1am.

 The Box Office is open from 9.30am to 10pm, Monday to Saturday, with telephone sales and enquiries from 10am.

 If you are deaf or hard of hearing

 The main theatre has an infra-red loop system (with 5 headsets).

 Upstairs has a built-in loop system.
 Both can be used by hearing aid users.